MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/add-rules-search-topic.md

 # Add rules to a search topic
 Search topics define the data that's available for your analysis.
 You can add an unlimited number of search rules to a search topic.
 Each rule selects posts that will be available for the analysis of the data set.
 You can update your search topics at any time, and add more rules or change existing ones.

-[!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] supports the following search rules.
+[!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] supports the following search rules.
-You need to be a [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] Administrator or Power Analyst to create or modify search topics.
+You need to be a [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] Administrator or Power Analyst to create or modify search topics.

 - **[Keywords rule](#add-a-keywords-rule)** ![keywords symbol](media/keywords-search-rule-icon.png "Keywords symbol"): Gather posts based on a query that consists of keywords, inclusions, and exclusions.